NCHS-Software-Engineering/CSS/README.md

 # Classroom Scheduling System

 The CSS is a dynamic web application designed to allow teachers to modify and preview schedules on a clock interface.
 It is currently designed to run on desktop computers through a web browser.
+The application has a client component that is meant to be displayed in a classroom, and an administrator component that controls the client's display.

 ## Getting Started